-In the event a borrower defaults on the modified loan, the servicer should work with the borrower to cure the modified loan.
-If this is not possible the servicer should evaluate the borrower for any other loss mitigation alternative prior to commencing foreclosure proceedings.
+In the event a borrower defaults on the modified loan, the servicer must work with the borrower to cure the modified loan.
+If this is not possible the servicer must- evaluate the borrower for any other loss mitigation alternatives, e.g., HAFA, prior to commencing foreclosure proceedings.
 In any event, a servicer cannot refer a HAMP-modified first lien to foreclosure until the loan loses good standing under HAMP.